Interstellar Medium and Molecular Clouds: A Comprehensive Guide

 A variety of equipment and techniques are used to study the ISM and molecular clouds.
 These include:

-- Radio telescopes: Radio telescopes are used to observe the emission of radio waves from the ISM and molecular clouds.
+- Radio telescopes: Radio telescopes are used to observe the emission of radio waves from molecules within the ISM and molecular clouds, such as carbon monoxide (CO).

-- Infrared telescopes: Infrared telescopes are used to observe the emission of infrared radiation from the ISM and molecular clouds.
+- Infrared telescopes: Infrared telescopes are used to observe the emission of infrared radiation from dust grains within the ISM and molecular clouds.

-- Spacecraft: Spacecraft are used to make in situ measurements of the ISM and molecular clouds.
+- Spacecraft: Spacecraft are used to make in situ measurements of the ISM and molecular clouds, providing valuable data not accessible from ground-based observations.

 Types of Experiments